Sonerezh/docs/en/annexes.rst

 This is a minimalist configuration sample for Nginx.
 Feel free to improve it to fit your needs.

-.. note:: This example has been tested with Nginx 1.6.2, under Debian 7.8.
+.. note:: The example below has been tested with Nginx 1.9.10, under Debian 8.6.

 .. code-block:: nginx